After your doctor says you have melanoma skin cancer, your first question is probably going to be: Has it spread?

 The surgery is usually done in a hospital, and you can go home after it.
 During the procedure, the doctor makes a small cut -- about a half-inch -- and takes out one or more lymph nodes closest to your melanoma.

 If those nodes contain melanoma cells, the cancer has likely spread.
 But if the sentinel lymph nodes show no melanoma cells, then the doctor will leave your lymph nodes alone.

 Expect to wait anywhere from 2 to 3 days to 10 days or more.

 Although it can be a challenge to wait for the results, the length of time depends on what the pathologist (the doctor who will check the biopsy) sees in the tissue sample.

 Before, during, or after lymph node biopsy, your doctor might order one or more of the following imaging tests, too:

 Ultrasound: This uses sound waves to create a picture of the inside of your body, including collections of lymph nodes.
-The image can help the doctor determine if melanoma has spread to a nearby lymph node before surgery, and it can help him guide a fine needle aspiration of a lymph node.
+The image can help the doctor determine if melanoma has spread to a nearby lymph node before surgery, and it can help them guide a fine needle aspiration of a lymph node.